jython/jython/README.txt

-Welcome to Jython 2.2rc2
+Welcome to Jython 2.2rc3
 =======================

-This is the second release candidate of the 2.2 version of Jython.
+This is the third release candidate of the 2.2 version of Jython.
 It contains all of the new features for the 2.2 release:
  - new-style classes
  - Java List integration